 30 credits, Level 6

-This course introduces you to the history of emotions, highlighting how our emotional worlds, how we feel and show our feelings, what language we use to express emotion, and the social acceptability of particular emotional expressions, have changed over time.
-You will encounter some of the key concepts or approaches used by historians to understand how emotions worked in the past, and a range of examples from the medieval to the modern and across the world that highlight the diversity of emotional experience.
+You’ll encounter some key concepts or approaches used by historians to understand how emotions worked in the past.
+We use a range of examples from the medieval to the modern and across the world that highlight the diversity of emotional experience.

 100%: Coursework (Essay, Group presentation)

 Contact hours and workload